A guide to help you use the catalogue, covering: login, search, how to manage your results, how to order/view items

 How to order/view items found in the 'Main catalogue'

 The order/view services available depend on the type of material and whether you are registered for any of our services.

 Printed items, e.g. books, journals, newspapers, maps, scores.

-- Anyone can order copies of journal articles/book chapters from items in our remote supply collection items with On Demand.
+- You can pay to order copies of journal articles/book chapters from items in our remote supply collection items with our On Demand, document delivery service.

-To limit your search to records in our remote supply collection, click the drop-down arrow to the right of 'Everything in this catalogue' (alongside the search box) and select 'Remote Supply'.
-You will need to register for our On Demand, document supply service.
+To limit your search to items in our remote supply collection, click the drop-down arrow to the right of 'Everything in this catalogue' (alongside the search box) and select 'Remote Supply'.
+You will need to register for our On Demand service.